ashafaei/ubc3v/README.md

 			* Cam 2
 			* Cam 3

+Each section has a `groundtruth.mat` file that contains the **posture** and the **extrinsic camera parameters** for the images.
+Note that the intrinsic camera parameters of our dataset is identical to that of `Kinect 2` depth camera.

 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset facilitates data access and use in Matlab.
 Grab a copy of this project and navigate through the root folder in matlab.
 Run `init` to initialize the script.